lois2inn/surfs_up/README.md

 <td><img src="Resources/Dec_sts.png" width="275"/></td>
 </tr></table>

-- To show the frequency centers around the means, the temperatures of June and December are grouped into 15 bins.
+- It can also be observed that the temperatures recorded in December vary more than those in June.
+To show the frequency centers around the means, the temperatures of June and December are grouped into 15 bins.
 With mean at 75°F, June histogram has more data distributed to the left giving it a left tail.
 We can conclude that this data has slight left skew.
 With mean of 71°F, December histogram has data almost equally distributed on either side of the curve (normal bell curve distribution).
 <table align="center">
 <tr>
 <td><img src="Resources/Temps_jun.png" width="400"/></td>